Live your healthiest, most delicious life.

-From gluten-free to all-Paleo, GMOs to grass-fed beef, our newsfeeds abound with nutrition advice.
+Keto to carnivore, GMOs to grass-fed beef, our newsfeeds abound with nutrition advice.
 Whether sensational headlines from the latest study or anecdotes from celebrities and food bloggers, we’re bombarded with “superfoods” and “best ever” diets promising to help us lose weight, fight disease, and live longer.
-At the same time, we live in an over-crowded food environment that makes it easy to eat, all the time.
-In Food & Nutrition, Harvard- and Columbia-trained nutrition scientist Dr. P.K.
-Newby examines 138 stand-alone questions addressing “need to know” topics, including how diet affects our health and environment, from farm to fork; the biology, psychology, and anthropology behind food choices; and evidence-based strategies for creating lasting behavior change, for life.
+Nutrition confusion abounds—and copious food choices challenge everyday eaters just trying to get a healthy meal on the table.
+But the exhilarating truth is that scientists know an astounding amount about the power of food.
+And we also know the secrets to eating sustainably to protect our planet.
+Dr. P.K.
+Newby examines 134 Q&A on “need to know” topics, including how what we eat affects our health and environment, from farm to fork, and why, when it comes to diet, the whole is greater than the sum of its parts—and one size doesn’t fit all.
 At the same time, Newby debunks popular myths and food folklore and exlains the fundamentals of nutrition at the heart of a health-giving diet.
 Her passion for all things food shines through it all, as does her love of the power of science, technology, and engineering to help create healthier diets for ourselves, and a more sustainable future for the planet we share.
+(Oxford University Press, 2018)

 Please contact me to schedule interviews, appearances, talks, and cooking demos that inform and inspire.

 Talk to Me